Please note that not every course listed is offered each year and that students should consult the following sources for current course offerings:

 CRIM-4513.
 Ethnography and Crime

 This seminar course will examine classical and contemporary ethnographic work in criminology and criminal justice.
 It will address qualitative research in general and how ethnographic research challenges common perceptions of crime, criminals and criminal behaviour.
-Prerequisite: A minimum of 75 credit hours, which includes CRIM 1013 and 1023 or CRIM 1006, or permission of the instructor.
+Prerequisite: A minimum of 75 credit hours, which includes CRIM 1013 and 1023, or permission of the instructor.

 CRIM-4906.
 Honours Research Thesis